Session 3 - Module A: Advanced Orchestration Patterns¶

 class AdvancedParallelOrchestrator:

-"""Sophisticated parallel workflow orchestration with enterprise features"""
+"""Sophisticated parallel data workflow orchestration with enterprise features"""

 def __init__(self, postgres_config: Dict[str, Any]):